23f2004169/Data-Engineering-Pipeline/README.md

 #  DATA ENGINEERING PIPELINE
 ## This repository builds a complete data engineering pipeline to curate a **Speech-To-Text dataset** NPTEL lecture videos, **preprocess the data** to train speech recognition models.

+The above code was tested on the courses:
+NOC:Deep Learning, IIT Ropar (`https://nptel.ac.in/courses/106106184`)  and
+NOC:Introduction to Electrical Engineering, IIT Delhi (`https://nptel.ac.in/courses/108102185`)_

 **Visualize LIVE Key Statistics** using Grafana :
       http://localhost:3000/public-dashboards/c238776f31774a8dbd9343c20de32e38